lumiflare/jobcan_auto_click/README.md

 # Jobcan Automation

-This script automates the process of clicking "Clock Out" (退勤) at 12:00 and "Clock In" (出勤) at 13:00 on Jobcan.
+This script automates the process of clicking "Clock Out" at 12:00 and "Clock In" at 13:00 on Jobcan.

+This project is created by Gemini3(Antigravity AI) with vibecoding.

+## Motivation

+This project was created to automate the recording of lunch breaks in a full-flex work environment with no core hours.

+Under Japanese labor law, taking at least a 1-hour break is mandatory when working more than 8 hours.
+Although I work over 8 hours every day and take a break of at least 1 hour, manually recording this break time every day is tedious and easy to forget, so I automated this process.

 ## Setup Credentials